 CEFR Level A1: Beginner

-Focus: Basic grammar necessary for very simple interactions.
+Focus: Basic grammar for very simple interactions.

 • Nouns and Articles: singular/plural forms, definite and indefinite articles.